Aiden Zhane: Career

 Aiden began her drag career in the early 2010s while living in Acworth, Georgia.
 She selected her stage name to represent "both ends of the spectrum" as A and Z are the first and last letters of the alphabet.
 She initially performed mostly at home as a self-described "bedroom queen" due to the lack of gay bars in her town.
 Despite proximity to Atlanta, Zhane experienced difficulty breaking into the city's drag scene early in her career and only occasionally performed there.

 Aiden was announced as a cast member on season 12 of RuPaul's Drag Race on January 23, 2020.
-Zhane was eliminated on the sixth episode of the season, placing ninth in the competition.
+Zhane was eliminated on the sixth episode of the season, placing tenth in the competition.
 Along with Brita Filter, she was up for elimination following her performance in the Snatch Game challenge.
 Zhane's impersonation of Patricia Quinn from The Rocky Horror Picture Show was criticized by the show's judges and Quinn herself.
 She then lost a lip-sync against Brita to "Let It Go" from Frozen.
 Along with the other season 12 Drag Race contestants, Zhane appeared in Bring Back My Ghouls, a Halloween variety special produced by World of Wonder.
-Since appearing on Drag Race, Zhane has released two singles.
+Since appearing on Drag Race, Zhane has released three singles.